 You may also contact the Customer Information Officer on 0300 200 7887.
 Lines are open from 9.00 am to 5.00 pm, Monday to Friday.
-Application forms can be sent to your address or collected from our office at Millennium House.
+Application forms can be sent to your address or collected from the office at Millennium House.

 How Compensation Services makes a decision

-Each application for compensation is determined on its own merits and in accordance with the relevant legislation.
+Each application for compensation is determined on its own merits and in keeping with the relevant legislation.
 When all the information needed to make a decision on your claim is received, the caseworker will assess all the material and decide whether compensation can be paid.

 Appealing against a decision